 Good nutrition is important at any stage of life, and it’s never too late to develop healthy eating habits.
 As we get older, eating the right foods can play a significant role in preventing disease and helping us live longer, healthier lives.
 Maintaining a well-balanced, energy-boosting diet is especially important in the winter months when cold weather can suppress our immune systems and make us feel more tired and sluggish.

 So, what can seniors do to eat well all winter long?
-Here are a few tips to help:
+Read on to learn more.

 You may have heard that it’s best to fill half our plates with colorful fruits and vegetables at every meal.
 Fruits and veggies are filled with vital nutrients that support immunity and digestion and even provide mood-boosting benefits.
 It may not seem possible to “eat the rainbow” during the winter months when a lot of fresh produce is out of season, but it can be done!
 Frozen and canned fruits and vegetables are still a healthy choice — just be sure to keep an eye on any added sodium or sugar.

 If you have a hard time fitting in your recommended serving of fruits and vegetables each day, a multivitamin can help make sure you’re still getting the nutrients and minerals you need.